 The industry perception of cyber culture has been beset by stereotypes, including the notion that cyber teams are made up of young, hoodie-wearing males, typing away at highly technical work in dark basements.

 This perception needs to change because it’s simply not accurate.
 The reality today is that cyber is at the center of the business universe.
-It’s fundamental to the sustainable success of all organizations.
-Without adequate cybersecurity and privacy controls, organizations cannot properly function in today’s climate.
-Cybersecurity and privacy lay at the foundation of every well-organized company and serve as business enablers, and proper implementation can serve as a way to project trust to customers.
+It’s fundamental to the sustainable success of all organisations.
+Without adequate cybersecurity and privacy controls, organisations cannot properly function in today’s climate.
+Cybersecurity and privacy lay at the foundation of every well-organised company and serve as business enablers and proper implementation can serve as a way to project trust to customers.

 Privacy regulations such as the General Data Protection Regulation, California Consumer Privacy Act and the Health Insurance Portability and Accountability Act have also broadened the skillsets modern cyber teams require – skills that traditionally trained cyber professionals may not have.
 Modern cyber teams often require individuals with regulatory and legal expertise.
 Additionally, intimate knowledge of business processes enables cyber teams to effectively implement compliant processes around how regulated data is discovered, collected, shared and stored.

 As privacy’s role becomes an important part of so many domains, a broader expertise is required to build trust, ensure ethics, protect data, implement AI and much more.
 Together, security and privacy form modern cyber.
 Therefore, security and privacy need to be effectively addressed in order to reduce the severity of business risks associated with data breaches and regulatory violations.

 Solving the talent gap begins with recasting cyber as a “career in business,” not a “career in the basement.”
 This will attract a more diverse pool of professionals, which will strengthen cyber operations and cyber culture.